 Technology is changing rapidly all over the globe.
 It is quite evident that healthcare businesses have been slow to adopt the technology.
 However, healthcare professionals are always under pressure to adapt to novel trends.

-The electronic health record-keeping and faster data-sharing are growing in leaps and bounds.
+Electronic health record-keeping and faster data-sharing are growing in leaps and bounds.
 The excellent news: predictive analytics can capitalize on the data.

 The challenge: the wealth of data has some severe privacy considerations.
 The concerns are not unwarranted, as you have a lot of sensitive personal health information.
 The rich datasets can help predict health patterns and behaviors.
 However, there needs to be a perfect blend of privacy controls.
 Privacy and strict laws can ensure the safety of how the information is stored, used, or shared.